OscarViquez/atl-transit-community-mobile/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

+### Git Branch Template

+create station

+feature/<number-of-ticket>-<name-of-ticket>
+bugfix/<number-of-ticket>-<name-of-ticket>

+### Git Commit Template

+feature or bugfix(<number-of-ticket>) :  Write an overview on what you have done so far, and why make this changes  ( double space please, to create a new line )

+OPTIONAL: Write bullet points to support the overview description

+- Service Worker
+- icons
+- ngsw-config.json
+- manifest.json